Estimated reading time: 2 minutes

 What is Maha Shivaratri?

 Maha Shivaratri is one of the greatest festivals in Nepal.
-It’s a Hindu festival, and they celebrate it annually in honour of Lord Shiva.
+It’s a Hindu festival celebrated annually in honour of Lord Shiva.
 The event occurs on the 13th or 14th night of the lunar month of Phalgun, which falls around February or March.

 On this festive occasion, devotees fast and offer prayers to Lord Shiva at popular temples like Pashupatinath.
 They also observe night-long vigils and stay up all night chanting Shiva’s mantras and singing devotional songs.